takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 #### Union by Rank

-Let's use the following example.
+Let's use the following example. parent of the first set is 0 and the parent of the second set is 3 in this example.

 ```
 0